Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

 1. Comparing results for 60 and 120 topics each year, still recording the average of five runs, save topic representation from a random one trial.
 Calculating in-sample, out-sample and whole $R^2$.
 2. Tune the HDBCAN to shrink topic number range.
 Control to +- 5.
 Find the relationship between topic number and R^2 of HDBSCAN.
 3. To address the randomness of HDBSCAN, for 60 and 120 topics' comparisons, those results from the same parameters within HDBSCAN having clusters within 55-65 ro 115-125 can be used.
-4. Find another dimentionality reduction algorithim, compare different models
+4. Find another dimentionality reduction algorithim, compare different models.
 5. Analyzing topic quality, especially 2020 and 2014, make adjustment.
    * number of meaningful words in each topic.
    * human interpretable (?)